MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/how-to-add-a-custom-search-vertical-to-your-search-results-page.md

 ![Four Default Search Verticals](../media/OTCSP_DefaultSPSearchVerticals.png)

-When users click one of these search verticals, it will in fact move to a new page.
+When users select one of these search verticals, it will in fact move to a new page.
 For example, the default search results page, the **Everything** search vertical, uses the **results.aspx** page.

 ![Everything Page](../media/OTCSP_EverythingPage.png)

-When a user clicks on the **People** search vertical, they navigate to the **peopleresults.aspx** page.
+When a user selects the **People** search vertical, they navigate to the **peopleresults.aspx** page.

 ![People Page](../media/OTCSP_PeoplePage.png)